2011 Thailand floods: Issues with car owners

 Once the flood arrived at Pathum Thani Province, the media presented flood-related news more frequently and made car owners in Bangkok and nearby precincts panic.
 Many designated car parks were full at that time.
 Many parked their vehicles on expressways, at intersections, or anywhere they perceived would not get flooded.
 This aggravated traffic problems and there were several unreported accidents.
 No deaths were reported.

 Communication deficiencies

 One notable error in communications between Thai media and foreign companies was the lack of information in English.
-Japan's Toshiba said, "it is critical for the government to provide more accurate flood information and implement long-term prevention measures".
+According to the Bangkok Post, Kobkarn Wattanavrangkul, who was the chairperson for Toshiba Thailand at the time, commented that information received had been inaccurate, with different government agencies even releasing conflicting information at times.
 Other foreign investors shared this anxiety.
 Another notable example of insufficient communication was with Rohm Integrated Systems, one of the largest Japanese semiconductor manufacturers who had a manufacturing plant in Navanakorn.
 The company received very little information about the flood and could not move critical equipment in time.